treojs/treo-websql/Readme.md

 # treo-websql

+> Treo plugin to fallback to WebSQL.

 [![](https://img.shields.io/npm/v/treo-websql.svg)](https://npmjs.org/package/treo-websql)
 [![](http://img.shields.io/npm/dm/treo-websql.svg)](https://npmjs.org/package/treo-websql)

-> Fallback to WebSQL when IndexedDB is not available.
+This module forces [treo](https://github.com/treojs/treo) to use `WebSQL` in `Safari 8-` and when `IndexedDB` is not available.
+Also it patches `IE` implementation to support compound indexes.

 ## Installation